peppefailla/PeppeFailla/README.md

 ###

-<a href="https://github.com/ArchiSoft-it/MakiClient">Maki Client</a> - The Ultimate 100% native Lemmy client for Android

-###

-<a href="LINK-LORY">Friday</a> - A personal assistant powered by artificial intelligence for managing home automation and computers, with the community able to develop plugins to extend its functions.
+<a href="https://github.com/ArchiSoft-it/MakiClient">JoinMessages</a> - A simple and customizable join messages Plugin for Spigot (1.20.6)

 ###